singlestore-labs/demo-ridesharing-sim/README.md

 If any of the SingleStore variables are blank, the API server will skip connecting to SingleStore.
 Similarly, if any of the Snowflake variables are blank, the API server will skip connecting to Snowflake.

+### Running locally

+If you want to run the API server locally without docker, you can run `make run` in the `server/` directory.

 ## React Dashboard

 <picture>